nchah/freebase-triples/README.md

 # freebase-mql

 A reflection and review of [Freebase.com](http://www.freebase.com) and the (now deprecated) Metaweb Query Language (MQL).
 This repo is a response to the increasing attention being given to Facebook's [GraphQL](https://code.facebook.com/posts/1691455094417024), which was released in September 2015.
-Those who have worked with MQL before would have immediately noticed the similiarities with GraphQL.
+Those who have worked with MQL before would have immediately noticed the similiarities of GraphQL with this now deprecated language.

 ## Freebase

-The [Freebase](https://en.wikipedia.org/wiki/Freebase) Wikipedia article provides a good overview of its beginnings at Metaweb Technologies, Inc., its acquisition by Google in 2010, and its eventual shutdown and move to Wikidata.
+The [Freebase](https://en.wikipedia.org/wiki/Freebase) Wikipedia article provides a good overview of the knowledge base's nearly decade-long lifetime from its beginnings at Metaweb Technologies, Inc. in 2007, its acquisition by Google in 2010, and its eventual shutdown and move to Wikidata towards 2015-2016.
 Freebase accepted queries to its vast stores of data through the Metaweb Query Language (MQL).

 Although the shutdown of freebase.com was set for as early as June 30, 2015 according to this [Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/bu3z2wVqcQc), the actual website could be accessed for quite a long time.
 On May 2, 2016, freebase.com was finally closed off as announced in this [Google Group post](https://groups.google.com/forum/#!topic/freebase-discuss/WEnyO8f7xOQ).